kabica/scheduler/README.md

 # Getting Started

 - Install all dependencies (using the `npm install` command).
-- Launch Readct app (using `npm start`) and API server for persisted schedule date
+- Launch React app (using `npm start`) and API server for persisted schedule data
 - See below for further deatils :)